Welcome to Class 6

 Class Six have PE lessons twice a week and this is usually on Tuesday and Thursday.
 The pupils will undertake a range of sporting activities throughout the year including tag rugby, gymnastics, invasive and defensive games and athletics.
 It is a good idea to have PE kits available throughout the week just in case we need to use a different PE slot.

 We believe that it is important for children to learn both inside and outside of the classroom.
 Therefore, whenever possible, we try to arrange trips which will enhance our topics and help children to learn through a hands-on approach.
-As well as our residential trip to Robinwood, which takes place in March, Class Six take part in various activities such as the Remembrance service in Stockton.
+Our Year 6 children have a residential trip to Carlton in June where they experience canoeing, abseiling, orienteering and a range of team building activities.
 We are also keen for visitors to come into class to share their expertise and interests with the pupils and endeavour to organise this as frequently as possible.